pydio/pydio-doc-admin-guide/3_identity_management/2_sso/1_cells_as_idp.md

 ## Involved Parties

-When configuring Cells as an Identity provider, please keep in mind that you are working in an environment where serveral entities must know each other and exchange security information via public network.
+When configuring Cells as an Identity provider, please keep in mind that you are working in an environment where several entities must know each other and exchange security information via public network.
 You must know the role of each entity and the protocol required to exchange information in a specific order.

 - **Resource Owner**: the owner of the data your application requires access to, (usually the user who is connecting)
 - **Authorization Server**: the server delivering tokens to the client.
 (Cells)